 2/3 cup Water

 3/4 teaspoon vanilla(optional)

-Let the mix simmer for 2 min., even if it begins to look like it'll explode.
+3. Let the mix simmer for 2 min., to get the sugar to a soft set.